 Eustachian Tube Dysfunction

-What causes or increases my risk of ETD?
+What causes or increases my risk for ETD?

 ETD may be caused by swelling or buildup of mucus in your eustachian tubes.
-Allergies, a cold, or sinus infection can increase your risk for ETD.
-Smoking also increases your risk for ETD.
+Pressure can build if you travel in an airplane or go scuba diving.
+Allergies, a cold, or a sinus infection can cause mucus to build up.
+The following can also increase your risk:

 What are the signs and symptoms of ETD?